matbloch/coding_quickstarter/C++/move_semantics.md

 - temporary bound to a reference parameter in a function call exists until the end of the full expressions containing that function call
   - if function returns a reference which outlives the full expression, it becomes a dangling reference

+- lifetime extension is not transitive through a function argument (see example below)

 ### Const References to Temporary Objects